xxiswajung/LitSummarizer/README.md

 - You can specify your local folder which contains a number of papers, and the tool will process the files, clean the text, and leverage the OpenAI API to generate summaries of the papers' content.

-#### LitSummarizer.py
+#### litSummarizer.py
 - Input the location of your folder and the prompts directly in the terminal.

-#### LitSummarizer_batchmode.py
+#### litSummarizer_batchmode.py
 - Concerned about the cost of using OpenAI?
-This script offers the same quality at half the price!
+This file offers the same quality at half the price!
 - Update the folder location directly in the code to use this version.